soxueren/atsd/installation/vmware.md

-# Install ATSD on VMware
+# ATSD Installation on VMware

 ## Overview

-ATSD can be installed by importing an .ova image in VMware Fusion, VMware Workstation, VMware ESXi Server, VMware vSphere Hypervisor and VMware Player.
+ATSD can be installed by importing an `.ova` image in VMware Fusion, VMware Workstation, VMware ESXi Server, VMware vSphere Hypervisor, and VMware Player.
 This method automatically creates a virtual machine running Ubuntu 14.04 64bit LTS with ATSD and dependencies pre-installed and fully configured.
-The process take a few minutes with minimal input required from the user, this is the easiest and fastest way to install ATSD.
+The process takes a few minutes with minimal input required from the user.
+This is the easiest and fastest way to install ATSD.

 ## Download